j605/blog/content/books/index.md

 * Learning Optimism by Martin E. P. Seligman.
 * Beloved by Toni Morrison.
 * Cinderella Liberator by Rebecca Solnit.
+* Whose Story Is This? by Rebecca Solnit.
+* My life on the road by [Gloria Steinem](https://www.gloriasteinem.com/about).

 # Shelved
 * The Sigma Protocol by Robert Ludlum.
 (Gotten bored of the genre for now)